carcinizer/ravenbar/README.md

 | `bright_cyan`    | See `black`                                                                                                                                                                                               | #00FFFF |
 | `bright_white`   | See `black`                                                                                                                                                                                               | #FFFFFF |

 #### 6. Appearance

 Currently appearance can be a string with one or more hex colors (#RRGGBB or #RRGGBBAA) separated by semicolons, for example "#232334;#23233400" describes a vertical gradient fading from dark grey to transparency.

 #### 7. Commands

-Command may be one of the following things:
+Command may be one of the following:

 - `"#{text}"` - Display text.
-- `"{command}"` - Execute command periodically and display its output.
+- `"{command}"` - Execute command periodically and display its output
-- `"|{command}"` - Pipe command - Run a command in the background and display the last line written to output.
+- `"|{command}"` - Pipe command - Run a command in the background and display the last line written to output
 - `[{cmd1}, {cmd2}, ...]` - Combine outputs of several commands
-- `{"type": "{type}", ...}` - Builtin command,
+- `{"type": "{type}", ...}` - Builtin command

 A type may be one of the following: